 Attack Cancel (Melee Characters)

-- Attack cancel is used to cancel the normal of attacks of your characters, allowing them to quickly switch from offensive to a defensive stance.
+- Attack cancel is used to cancel the normal attacks of your characters, allowing them to quickly switch from offensive to a defensive stance.

 - Example #1: While doing normal attacks, quickly use "Block" to cancel (best right before they perform their first attack animation), then proceed to parry or dodge.
 Repeat as needed to sink in hits and regain some extra MP while avoiding damages.